 Choosing Your Type of Seed Potatoes:

 There are two main types of potato.
 Earlies and Maincrops.

 The difference between the two is the time taken to reach the stage of harvesting.

-The early varieties go in to the ground first, and will be ready to be lifted around June/July.
-Maincrop varieties will be planted around mid to late April and be ready for harvesting in August for immediate use, although potatoes being grown for storage over the following winter should be lifted in September to October.
+The early varieties go into the ground first and will be ready to be lifted around June/July.
+Maincrop varieties will be planted around mid to late April and be ready for harvesting in August for immediate use, although potatoes being grown for storage over the following winter should be lifted from September to October.